BrendanGlancy/akron/README.md

-# These are my notes from intro to logic and programming course
+# Notes for Intro to Logic and Programming Course

 Will post lecture code and study guides